slashben/beat-ac-cosign-verifier/README.md

 ![Image validation in admission controller](docs/dia2.png "Title")

 The attack steps are as follows:
-1. The user is convinced to run the signed image from the “Malicious proxy” && kubectl -n signed run unsigned --image=10.0.2.15:4443/hisu/cosign-tests:signed --image-pull-policy='Always'
+1. The user is convinced to run the signed image from the “Malicious proxy”.
-2. API server asks the admission controller for approval
+2. The API server asks the admission controller for approval.
-3. The Admission Controller asks for the image manifest and signature from the “signed image”
+3. The Admission Controller asks for the image manifest based on the “image tag”.
+Based on the manifest, it gets the “image hash” and asks for the signature from the “signed image” based on “image hash”.
-4. The malicious proxy returns the “signed image” to the Admission Controller
+4. The malicious proxy returns the “signed image” signature to the Admission Controller.
-5. The Admission Controller verifies the signature of the signed image
+5. The Admission Controller verifies the signature of the signed image.
-6. The Admission Controller request the manifest of the signed image for the second time to get the digest for mutation
+6. Due to the software bug, the Admission Controller requests the manifest of the signed image for the second time to get the digest for mutation.
-7. The malicious proxy returns the manifest of the unsigned image
+7. The malicious proxy returns the manifest of a different image – this one unsigned and malicious.
-8. The Admission Controller mutates the image in the Pod spec based on the manifest in step 7 and gives approval to the API server
+8. The Admission Controller changes the image in the Pod spec from “image tag” to “image hash” (mutation) and gives approval to the API server.
-9. Kubelet is asked to start the POD
+9. Kubelet is asked to start the Pod based on the unsigned image.

+Malicious proxy code can be seen [here](proxy-server.py)

 **The container is started based on the unsigned image**

+The problem is that the image from the container image manifest is downloaded twice.
+It is pulled once for signature validation and a second time for mutating the image name in the Pod spec.
+This is a classic example of a [TOCTOU](https://en.wikipedia.org/wiki/Time-of-check_to_time-of-use) problem that allows the attacker to pull a bait-and-switch.
+Since the image manifest which will eventually be used is not the same as the one which was verified, this enables the attacker to trick the software.

+# Mitigation
+Kyverno went to great lengths to protect users and implements a very good mechanism to verify container images against supply chain attacks.
+Kyverno automatically substitutes the image tag for the digest on first use.

+However, software bugs or non-tested code can cause multiple tag-based queries to the image registry as foundtag based in Kyverno version 1.8.3, which can be exploited by attackers.

+This problem has been promptly fixed by the Kyverno team, in version 1.8.5, and users should update to the latest version.
+The fix ensures that the same image hash is used to change the workload specification as was used to verify the signature.
+An additional recommended mitigation is to implement a policy that only allows trusted registries, which would prevent the malicious proxy from being used.

 # Reproducing the attack